jborean93/PowerShell-OpenAuthenticode/docs/en-US/OpenAuthenticode.md

 ## OpenAuthenticode Cmdlets
 ### [Get-OpenAuthenticodeAzKey](Get-OpenAuthenticodeAzKey.md)
-Get the Azure KeyVault certificate and key for use with Authenticode signing.
+Get an Azure KeyVault certificate and key for use with Authenticode signing.

 ### [Get-OpenAuthenticodeSignature](Get-OpenAuthenticodeSignature.md)
-Get an authenticode signature of a file.
+Gets information about the Authenticode signature for a file.

 ### [Set-OpenAuthenticodeSignature](Set-OpenAuthenticodeSignature.md)
 Set an authenticode signature on a file.